exwm/yt_clipper/readme.md

 ## Notices

 - If the mainline (non-beta) release is out of date and has old dependencies (when using the clipper installation), you can check if there is a newer beta release.
-All releases can be found here: here: https://mega.nz/#F!4HYDAKDS!NqS5Nk9heN7QBxvQapudeg.
+All releases can be found here: https://mega.nz/#F!4HYDAKDS!NqS5Nk9heN7QBxvQapudeg.
+When using a beta release use the shortcuts reference table in the markup script and the `yt_clipper_options` helper script or `-h` help flag for a review of any usage changes.

-- Windows users on `v3.6.0` or higher of the `clipper script` getting ffmpeg crashes may want to try the following:
+- Windows users on `v3.6.0` or higher of the `clipper script` installation getting ffmpeg crashes may want to try the following:
   - Update visual c++ redistributables:
     - For 64-bit Windows: <https://aka.ms/vs/16/release/vc_redist.x64.exe>
     - For other Windows versions and older redistributables check this page: <https://support.microsoft.com/help/2977003/the-latest-supported-visual-c-downloads>.